 You may wonder why I use the word “learning” instead of “education”.
 To me “education” is an institutional concept that describes a process of learning that probably should be defunct.
 I used “learning” because it is more fluid and less rigidly roles-based.

 The good news is that learning is in the news.
 Everyone seems to be paying a bit of attention, at least for awhile, even though as Sir Ken Robinson says, we educators don’t get invited to dinner much.

-After 35 years of lobbying for attention to learning, it was an awesome surprise to me last January to be working with NBC’s education division and to find that the network, and a variety of foundations and companies were willing to devote a week of programming and many millions of dollars to raising the awareness of the education crisis.
+After 35 years of lobbying for attention to learning, it was an awesome surprise to me last January to be working with NBC’s education division and to find that the network and a variety of foundations and companies were willing to devote a week of programming and many millions of dollars to raise the awareness of the education crisis.